 LinkedIn gets results

 I am always open to or searching for a board appointment.
-I came across a board role on our site for an organisation that I had some association with in the past but had since lost touch with.
+I came across a board role on our site for an organisation with which I had a previous association.
 I was keen on the board role because it is in an industry that I am passionate about, social housing.
-I decided to be proactive and see if there were other similar opportunities out there and made a list.
-I then started to get connecting.
+It motivated me to take a proactive approach and explore other similar opportunities.
+My initial goal was to make a list, from there I could start connecting.

-Using LinkedIn and my two-step approach, I connected with six past NEDs, Committee Members and Executives of the organisations on my list.
-Using a simple and authentic introduction that reflected my board profile, I received six positive responses to have conversations.
-The conversations were terrific.
-Not long – they didn’t need to be.
-From these conversations, I received multiple offers to introduce me to people who could help and numerous requests for me to help them.
+Using LinkedIn, I connected with six past NEDs, Committee Members and Executives of all the organisations on my list.
+By using a straightforward and genuine introduction that accurately represented my board profile, I secured six positive responses, eager to engage in conversations.
+These conversations, although brief, were terrific.
+From these conversations, I received multiple offers to introduce me to people who could help, as well as numerous requests for me to help them.

 Why is LinkedIn so valuable when building a board network?

-I am a big fan of LinkedIn, with 30,000+ NED connections.
-But for most, LinkedIn is an under-utilised way to build a board network and develop the sort of connections that will get you a board appointment.
+As an early adopter, I am a big fan of LinkedIn, with 30,000+ NED connections.
+However, for most, it is underutilised when it comes to building a board network and developing the sort of connections that will lead to a board appointment, even by those who use LinkedIn regularly.

-Formal networking events rely on your ability to work room and are only as good as the people that attend or have the opportunity to speak with.
-LinkedIn has none of these restrictions.
+Formal networking events rely on your ability to work a room, plus they are only as good as the people that attend or have the opportunity to speak with.
+LinkedIn has none of these restrictions since:

 Tips for using LinkedIn to build a board network